Home / Career Guides / Office Coordinator

 Is an office coordinator the same as a receptionist?

 Job titles are not always the same in each office.
 Office coordinators have a lot of overlap with the job duties of a receptionist, but they might not necessarily be the same role.
-Both greet visitors and guests, but office coordinators often handle more organization and inventory than a receptionist.
+Both greet visitors and guests, but coordinators often handle more organization and inventory than a receptionist.

 How much does an office coordinator make?